A cryptocurrency is a form of virtual currency that uses encryption techniques as means of securing the verification of transactions.

 Bitcoin (BTC) is the original cryptocurrency, it is the market leader due to its established reputation worldwide, its security and the huge community base powering it.

 It holds significant value and has received media attention around the world.

-Retailers such as Overstock.com accept payments and Bitcoin, and Amazon allows consumers to purchase gift cards with BTC crypto-coins.
+Retailers such as Overstock.com and AliExpress accept payments with Bitcoin.
+Even Amazon allows consumers to purchase gift cards with BTC crypto-coins.

 Brief history of Bitcoin